DdimaPos/gamified-conways-game-of-life/Concept.md

 Actually in our game there will be 3 types of cells:

 1. Empty cell with nothing.
 Can be shown as grass image or just make it green for visual appearance.
-It is populate by other 2 types of cells
+It can be populated by other 2 types of cells
-2. Goblic cell
+2. Goblin cell
 3. Magician cell

   - A goblin/magician cell survives if it has 2 or 3 neighbors of its kind.
   - A goblin/magician cell dies from loneliness if it has 0 or 1 neighbors.
   - A goblin/magician cell dies from overcrowding if it has 4 or more neighbors.
   - An empty cell spawns a goblin or magician if it has exactly 3 neighbors of that type

 ### Special combat rules